 A construction company has been penalised $170,000 for underpaying two apprentices.

-The Federal Circuit Court ordered Brendan Angus to pay penalties of $29,529.
+The Federal Circuit Court ordered Brendan Angus to pay penalties of $29,529 for the wage theft.

 Additionally, the court ordered his company, G.Q.
 Industries Pty Ltd, to pay $147,645 for breaching the Fair Work Act.

 The full-time apprentices, aged between 17 and 20, worked at Brisbane construction sites between September 2013 and June 2015.